bruno-chavez/go-microservice-template/README.md

 # How to use

-1. Download files and put them outside of your GOPATH.
+1. Download project and put them outside of your GOPATH.

 2. Download dependencies with:
 ```